NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 Site:GroundTemperature:Undisturbed:Xing may be used by all objects requiring "undisturbed" ground temperatures.
 It provides an undisturbed ground temperature based on the correlation developed by Xing, 2014.
 The correlation is a 5 parameter, 2 harmonic model based on the work of Lord Kelvin (Thomson, 1862).
 The average soil surface temperature and two sets of surface temperature amplitude and phase shift must be provided.
 Parameters for 4000+ international locations can be found in Xing, 2014.

-Thomson, W. 1862. `On the Reduction of Observations of Underground Temperature, with applications to Professor Forbes’ Edinburgh Observations and the continued Calton Hill Series.'
+Thomson, W. 1862.
+'On the Reduction of Observations of Underground Temperature, with applications to Professor Forbes’ Edinburgh Observations and the continued Calton Hill Series.'
 Proceedings of the Royal Society of Edinburgh.
 IV: 342-346.

 Xing, L. 2014.
 Estimations of Undisturbed Ground Temperatures using Numerical and Analytical Modeling.
 Ph.D.
 Diss.
 Oklahoma State University, Stillwater, OK.